Kshitij1298/Credit-card-fraud/README.md

-# Credit-card-fraud

 CREDIT CARD FRAUD DETECTION:
-This is a Cadboost model that predicts the demand for CREDIT CARD FRAUD DETECTION.
+This is a CatboostClassifier model that predicts the demand for CREDIT CARD FRAUD DETECTION.
 The model uses historical credit card user data to make accurate predictions.

 Installation
 To install and run this project on your local machine, follow these steps: git clone (https://github.com/Kshitij1298/Credit-card-fraud/blob/main/Creditcard_fraud_detection.ipynb) pip install -r requirements.txt jupyter notebook